mennylevinski/secuditor-lite/README.md

 ## 🟢 Safety Notice

-**Secuditor Free** is digitally signed and safe for use.
+**Secuditor Lite** is digitally signed and safe for use.
 Please ensure that you download the software only from the official source.

 Since it is based on Python code, some antivirus programs may incorrectly flag or block its operation.
 If you trust this application, you may need to create an **exception**, add it to a **whitelist** or **restore** the file from your antivirus software’s quarantine area.

-Microsoft Defender SmartScreen may also display a warning because **Secuditor Free** is a new, verified application.
+Microsoft Defender SmartScreen may also display a warning because **Secuditor Lite** is a new, verified application.
 When the SmartScreen warning appears:
 1. Click **“More info”**
 2. Verify that the **Publisher** is `Menahem Levinski`